Gautam9981/CAD/README.md

 I got the extruding functionality to work, maybe I should make more stylistic changes

+Day 24 (9/16/24)

+I got some kite creation functionality ready (sketching + extruding), it is in an interesting state currently

 Instructions for Running the program:

 For Windows: